Polyfolds: A First and Second Look: The essence of polyfolds

-Given such a description, we intuitively expect an implicit function theorem to equip $\cM$ with a smooth structure whenever the section $\sigma$ is transverse to the zero section of $\mathcal{E}$; and we hope to achieve this transversality by some dense set of perturbation of $\sigma$, with the resulting regularized moduli space essentially independent of this choice.
-In finite dimensions, this intuition is in fact valid, and it can easily be made precise:
+Given such a description, we intuitively expect an implicit function theorem to equip $\cM$ with a smooth structure whenever the section $\sigma$ is transverse to the zero section of $\mathcal{E}$; and we hope to achieve this transversality by some dense set of perturbations of $\sigma$, with the resulting regularized moduli space essentially independent of this choice.
+In finite dimensions, this intuition is in fact valid and it can easily be made precise:

 \begin{theorem}[\bf Finite dimensional regularization] Let $E\to B$ be a smooth finite dimensional vector bundle, and let $s:B\to E$ be a smooth section such that $s^{-1}(0)\subset B$ is compact.
-Then there exist arbitrarily small compactly supported, smooth perturbation sections $p:B\to E$ such that $s+p$ is transverse to the zero section, and hence $(s+p)^{-1}(0)$ is a smooth manifold.
+Then there exist arbitrarily small, compactly supported, smooth perturbation sections $p:B\to E$ such that $s+p$ is transverse to the zero section, and hence $(s+p)^{-1}(0)$ is a smooth manifold.
 Moreover, the perturbed zero sets $(s+p')^{-1}(0)$ and $(s+p)^{-1}(0)$ of any two such perturbations $p,p':B\to E$ are cobordant. \end{theorem}

 \begin{remark} \rm At this point we can explain our notions of {\bf regularization} and {\bf transversality}.
 The latter is a fixed and rigorous mathematical notion, and in this case it is the assertion that at any solution $x\in (s+p)^{-1}(0)$ the image of the differential $\rd_x(s+p)$ projects surjectively to the fiber $E_x$.
 By the implicit function theorem, this equips $(s+p)^{-1}(0)$ with a smooth structure, and it is customary to refer to the existence of a class of such transverse perturbations $p$ as transversality.
-However, transversality does not yet guarantee compactness of $(s+p)^{-1}(0)$, or its uniqueness up to cobordism.
-It is this package -- the existence of a class of perturbations, whose compact, smooth zero sets $\CM_p:=(s+p)^{-1}(0)$ are unique up to cobordism -- which we call regularization of the solution space $s^{-1}(0)$.
+However, transversality does not yet guarantee compactness of $(s+p)^{-1}(0)$ or its uniqueness up to cobordism.
+It is this package -- the existence of a class of perturbations $p\in\cP$, whose compact smooth zero sets $\CM_p:=(s+p)^{-1}(0)$ are unique up to cobordism -- which we call the regularization of the solution space $s^{-1}(0)$.
 More precisely, this allows us to associates to a possibly rather singular space $s^{-1}(0)=\CM$ (in practice this is the moduli space) the more regular object of a cobordism class $[\CM]:=[\CM_p]$.
 This regularization of $\CM$ is independent of the choice of perturbation $p\in\cP$ due to the existence of cobordisms $\CM_p \sim \CM_q$ for any other $q\in\cP$. \end{remark}